davepinch/pinchy.cc/content/topics/works/p/philip-josé-farmer/riverworld/riverworld.md

 ---
 title: "Riverworld"
-fictional planet of:
-  - Philip José Farmer
-  - To Your Scattered Bodies Go
+fictional planet of: Philip José Farmer setting of: To Your Scattered Bodies Go
 tags:
   - planet
 ---